kontent-ai/rich-text-resolver-js/docs/index.md

 # JSON Transformers

 This module provides an environment-aware (browser or Node.js) `parseHtml` function to convert an HTML string into an array of nodes.
-The JSON structure can subsequently be transformed using one of the provided transformation methods, either to a modified HTML string or a completely different structure, both in synchronous and asynchronous manner.
+The resulting array can subsequently be modified by one of the provided functions and transformed back to HTML.

 This toolset can be particularly useful for transforming rich text or HTML content from external sources into a valid Kontent.ai rich text format in migration scenarios.